Topological changes of two-dimensional magnetic textures: Current induced topological changes in magnetic textures

 We may distinguish two ways leading to a topological change, according to the value of $\Delta Q$: The nucleation and annihilation of same polarity vortex-antivortex pairs that do not change the total topological charge, $\Delta Q=0$; and the reversal of a vortex core, the suppression of a skyrmion, or other vortex interactions involving a change $\Delta Q=1$.
 Figure~\ref{f:S} shows the magnetization at selected times, for an initial skyrmion lattice and an array of vortices, displaying a variety of topological change events.

-The skyrmion lattice may be considered as a superposition of bounded meron-antimeron pairs, double-periodically distributed in the plane, and having a charge $Q=8\times(1/2)$ per cell.
+The skyrmion lattice may be considered as a superposition of bounded meron-antimeron pairs,\cite{Gross-1978kx} double-periodically distributed in the plane, and having a charge $Q=8\times(1/2)$ per cell.
 Under the action of a strong $+x$-spin electron current, they wander around as almost independent $Q=1/2$ structures (Fig.~\ref{f:S}, $t=2000$), and when equal charge pairs come close together, they annihilate emitting a burst of spin waves (Fig.~\ref{f:S}, $t=4680,\,4760$ and $t=9004,\,9016$).
 Lately, a uniform magnetization state is reached (Fig.~\ref{f:S}, $t=9600$).
+The annihilation events are clearly identified by a discontinuity $\Delta Q=-2$, as can be seen in Fig.~\ref{f:Qt}a.

-The evolution of a vortex array, subject to a spin-up current, is representative, in addition to the vortex annihilation event (Fig.~\ref{f:S}, $t=1424,\,1492$), of other interesting processes such as the nucleation of vortex-antivortex $Q=0$ pairs (Fig.~\ref{f:S}, $t=1932,\,2000$), and the in-situ core switching (Fig.~\ref{f:S}, $t=2644,\,2764$).
+The vortex array is a superposition of vortex-antivortex opposite sign pairs, the total topological charge is then $Q=0$.
+Even if the total charge vanishes, the dynamics and interactions of individual structures are highly non trivial.
+Subject to a spin-up current, the vortex array evolution (Fig.~\ref{f:S}) in addition to the vortex annihilation event at times $t=8990$--$9030$, which is similar to the one observed in the skyrmion case, shows other interesting processes, such as the nucleation of vortex-antivortex $Q=0$ pairs ($t=4500$--$7000$) from magnetization structures created by the polarized electrons (white-red patches).
 Each of these events is easily correlated to a sudden change in $Q_+$, Fig.~\ref{f:Qt}c.